mnubo/dbevolv/README.md

 * **database_kind**: which kind of database we are targeting.
 See "Supported databases" for valid values.
 * **hasInstanceForEachNamespace**: whether this database have a distinct instance for each of the namespaces.
 Default is 'false' (the database is a 'global' one).
 * **schema_name**: the logical name of this database schema.
+* **schema_version**: the migration version the given environment is supposed to be at.
+If not specified, all migrations will be applied.
+Specifying it is mandatory for dev, qa, preprod, sandbox, and prod.
 * **host**: the host or hosts name(s) to connect to.
 * **port**: the port to connect to.
 Leave empty for default port.
 * **username**: the username to use to connect to the database instance.
 Certain kind of databases like Cassandra don't need that.